CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/03_urdf_robot/05_example.md

-# Another example of the process to write the URDF right the first time
+# Writing URDF Correctly from the Start: Step-by-Step Example